 Choose Casual Destinations

 Don’t pack your schedule too full when traveling with kids.
 Leave room to have fun and fit casual activities in.
-We usually plan 2 to 3 main activities to do per day and fill in the rest of the time with spontaneous activities; walking through a park, going to a local ice cream shop, or just wandering the town and enjoying the local culture.
-Maybe you’ll find a local farmer’s market to stop by.
-Casual trip planning allows us to have down time with our small children and not have to worry about meeting our itinerary goals.
+We usually plan 2 to 3 main activities to do per day and fill in the rest of the time with spontaneous activities.
+These could include walking through a park, going to a local ice cream shop and exploring the local culture.
+Sometimes we find a local farmer’s market to stop by.
+Casual trip planning allows us to enjoy some down time with our kids.
+We don’t always have to worry about meeting our itinerary goals.

 Related Post: Best RV Trip Planning Resources »

 Make some special memories vs. seeing everything you can.
 We focus on making a few special memories with our kids on vacation, rather than seeing everything possible.
-We loved exploring the tide pools on our Oregon family vacation last year and and hiking with our baby to a forest waterfall in Hawaii.
-The rest of the vacation easily fades in memory, but these specific events of traveling with kids are memorable and cherished.
+We loved exploring the tide pools on our Oregon family vacation last year.
+In Hawaii, we also hiked with our baby to a rainforest waterfall.
+You can easily forget the details about the rest of your vacation.
+However, your family will remember the more adventurous events of traveling with kids.

 Bring Helpful Kids’ Travel Gear

 Staying away from home with your toddler?
 These travel bed rails from The Shrunks make naps and bedtime much easier for kids when away from home.
 You can create a cozy sleep space and barrier on any bed that will make a child feel more secure.
 The Shrunks travel bed rails feature a slim design that easily slips under the bed sheet.
-You can inflate these portable bed rails in minutes using the compact foot pump it comes with in a convenient carrying bag.
-All the materials are BPA-free, Phthalate-free and lead-free and The Shrunks inflatable bed rails are designed for ages 2 and older.
+You can inflate these portable bed rails in minutes using the compact foot pump it comes with.
+All the materials are BPA-free, Phthalate-free and lead-free.
+The Shrunks inflatable bed rails are designed for ages 2 and older.
 The inflated size is 48 in. x 7 in. x 4 in. and the bed rails roll up at a weight of 0.6 lbs.

 - Keep your child safe from rolling off the bed.